What is the Applied AI Society?

 Applied AI Society gives young people a community where they can channel that anxiety into action.
 Our events draw participants from across departments and backgrounds (not just CS) because applied AI is cross-disciplinary.
 Business students, design students, liberal arts students all bring perspectives that make implementations better.

 Want to bring Applied AI Society to your university or organization?
-Get in touch →, or reach out to Gary Sheng directly on Telegram (@garysheng) or X DMs (@garysheng).
+Get in touch →, or explore a university partnership →.

 Get Involved